andino93/es6-features/README.md

 they're a couple less keystrokes than using the `function` keyword.
 Another important feature of arrow functions is that they bind the context in which they are executed.
 This means that you can use in place of a bind in certain situations like in a React component's onClick method or similar.
-(See line 34 of `App.jsx` for an example in practice) Arrowfunctions also are different from `function` declarations in that they do not have access to the `arguments` object.
+(See line 34 of `App.jsx` for an example in practice) Arrow functions also are different from `function` declarations in that they do not have access to the `arguments` object.
 Instead, when using arrow functions, you must use the rest (`...`) operator to allow access to all input parameters.